Phuket Right Now

 -

-What are the best local foods to try in Phuket?
+What local foods should I try in Phuket?

 -